Tax HelpsheetsBack to Helpsheets

 Gift Aid can be used by anyone to make one-off or regular donations.

 As a taxpayer you just have to declare to the charity that you are a UK taxpayer so that they can reclaim the tax and this can be done on the phone or by signing a form.
-For 2018/19 the charity can claim up to £5,000 of small donations (up to £20) without the need for a declaration.
+The charity can claim up to £5,000 of small donations (up to £20) without the need for a declaration.
 You must pay at least as much tax in the tax year concerned as the charity are reclaiming.

 Donations can then be made of any size and either on a regular basis or as a one-off gift.